ehalper/Gardn/README.md

 # Gardn
-# iOS app designed for keeking track of plants' watering schedules and receiving reminder notifications
+The iOS application is designed for keeking track of plants' watering schedules and receiving reminder notifications.